 Top Tip: If you need to cool off before or after arriving at Marina Barrage, kick off your shoes and wade into the splash park at the base of the Barrage.

-The Helix is a DNA-looking pedestrian bridge crossing the narrow opening of Marina Bay.
-The bridge has lookouts offering views of the marina and city from different vantage points.
+The Helix Bridge is a DNA-looking pedestrian bridge straddling the narrow opening of the bay – and crossing it is one of the top things to do in Marina Bay Sands.
+The bridge has lookouts offering views of the marina and Singapore from different vantage points.

 Complete your Marina Bay walking tour along the Marina Bay promenade on the north side of the bay and pass by the Marina Bay Float: a professional floating soccer field.
 The Marina Bay floating platform also hosts other events, like ceremonies and concerts.

-Another example of unique architecture on Marina Bay, Esplanade Theatres by the Bay is a performing arts center, housing both a concert hall and a theater inside.
+Continue walking along the Marina Bay trail to the Esplanade Theaters.
+Another example of unique Singapore architecture on Marina Bay, Esplanade Theatres by the Bay is a performing arts center, housing both a concert hall and a theater inside.
 It’s the outside, however, that garners much attention from tourists.
 The design looks to some like the eyes of a fly, but to many Singaporeans, it resembles the stinky, tropical fruit, durian.

-Top Tip: See the best of Singapore at night on a guided tour – sights include Gardens by the Bay, the Marina Bay Sands SkyPark Observation Deck and a short Singapore River cruise!
+Top Tip: See the best of Singapore at night on a guided tour – sights include Gardens by the Bay and the Marina Bay Sands SkyPark Observation Deck.
 Book before you go with Viator.

 Marina Bay Tourist Map of Sights

 Use this link to Google Maps for a Map of Singapore Tourist Attractions in Marina Bay.
 The interactive, online map is marked to help you find your way to all the Best Marina Bay Singapore Sights!